adam-rms/adam-rms/docs/docs/api/file-uploads.md

 ## projectInvoice.php

-Generate an invoice and upload
+Generate an invoice or quote (if the quote flag is set) and upload
 ```
 s3files/projectInvoice.php.php
 ```